Dwinejr/Syscontrol/wp-content/themes/esteem/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.3.1 =
+* Content width adjusted according to the layout choosed
+* Backward compatibility for WordPress title removed

+= Version 1.3.0 =
+* SEO Optimization

+= Version 1.2.9 =
+* Updated HTML5Shiv script to the latest version 3.7.3

+= Version 1.2.8 =
+* Theme Options migrated to customizer as per new WordPress theme review guidelines.

+= Version 1.2.7 =
+* Minor Bug Fixed
+* WordPress default gallery support added.

+= Version 1.2.6 =
+* Removed deprecated function for WP_Widget class and used the __construct() instead as per WordPress 4.3

+= Version 1.2.5 =
+* Testimonial widget issue fixed.
+* Function is used to call Entry Meta for code minification.

+= Version 1.2.4 =
+* Small adjustment in Breadcrumb NavXT plugin support code.
+* Added HTML5 Markup theme support.
+* Added the updated class for Google Structured Data.

+= Version 1.2.3 =
+* JQuery Cycle js updated to latest version(3.0.3).
+* Option added to open TG: Call to Action widget button in new tab on click.

 = Version 1.2.2 =
 * Custom CSS option sanitized using wp_filter_nohtml_kses().
 * Adding the support for the entry-title tag for Google Rich Snippets in single post view.